Dedicated Child Support Attorneys in Fort Mill, Greenville & Rock Hill, South Carolina

 The South Carolina Department of Social Services provides access to a child support calculator, which may be used to assess a rough estimate of your payments.
 However, you must speak with an experienced child support lawyer in Greenville to ensure each aspect of your financial support is outlined properly.

-Our skilled child custody attorneys in Fort Mill & Greenville, SC offer compassionate counsel to provide experienced negotiation during disputes to ensure that your child support payments are fair and adequate for your child.
+Our skilled child custody attorneys in Fort Mill, Greenville & Rock Hill, SC offer compassionate counsel to provide experienced negotiation during disputes to ensure that your child support payments are fair and adequate for your child.

-How Long Does Child Support Last in Fort Mill & Greenville, SC?
+How Long Does Child Support Last in Fort Mill, Greenville & Rock Hill, SC?

 The amount of child support you receive or are ordered to pay typically continues until the child is 18 and has finished high school, or at the end of the school year when the child turns 19.